 A requirement to disclose diversity with respect to "designated groups" was implemented under the Canada Business Corporations Act in 2020.
-At the end of Fiscal 2021, the Company surveyed the Board of Directors and its senior management to determine the number and proportion of individuals that self-identified themselves as belonging to one or more of the "designated groups" as defined in the Employment Equity Act (Canada), meaning women, Aboriginal peoples (being Indian, Inuit, Métis), persons with disabilities and members of visible minorities (persons other than Aboriginal peoples who are non-Caucasian in race or non-white in colour).
+At the end of Fiscal 2022, the Company surveyed the Board of Directors and its senior management to determine the number and proportion of individuals that self-identified themselves as belonging to one or more of the "designated groups" as defined in the Employment Equity Act (Canada), being women, Aboriginal peoples (being Indian, Inuit, Métis), persons with disabilities and members of visible minorities (persons other than Aboriginal peoples who are non-Caucasian in race or non-white in colour).
 Participation in the survey was voluntary and, as such, the results represent only those individuals who elected to participate and may not be entirely representative of the designated groups at the Board of Directors or in senior management.

-1 "Persons with disabilities" refers to persons who have a long-term or recurring physical, mental, sensory, psychiatric or learning impairment and who: (a) consider themselves to be disadvantaged in employment by reason of that impairment, or (b) believe that an employer or potential employer is likely to consider them to be disadvantaged in employment by reason of that impairment.
+1 "Person with disabilities" refers to person who have a long-term or recurring physical, mental, sensory, psychiatric or learning impairment and who: (a) consider themselves to be disadvantaged in employment by reason of that impairment, or (b) believe that an employer or potential employer is likely to consider them to be disadvantaged in employment by reason of that impairment.
 This definition also includes persons whose functional limitations owing to their impairment have been accommodated in their current job or workplace.

-Women Persons with disabilitie es Indigenou peoples ıs Members visible minorities of Number % Number % Number % Number % Total number Number of individuals that are members of more than one designated group Board of Directors 3 25% 0 0 0 0 2 16.6% 5 1 Senior Management 3 25% 0 0 0 0 1 8% 4 0
+Woi men (%) ns with lities (1) (%) enous ples (%) pers of ninorities Total number Number of individuals that are members of more than one designated group

+Board of Directors 3 25% 0 0 0 0 2 17% 5 1

+Senior Management 3 25% 0 0 0 0 1 8% 4 0